-With food and energy prices soaring, cooking up batches of your favourite dishes makes more sense than ever.
-By doing so, you can utilise leftovers, which saves food waste, makes your money stretch further, and guarantees you’ll always have something tasty waiting when you get home from the office.
+With food and energy prices soaring, cooking up batches of your favorite dishes makes more sense than ever.
+By doing so, you can utilize leftovers, which saves food waste, makes your money stretch further, and guarantees you’ll always have something tasty waiting when you get home from the office.

 Best of all, by cooking up a few meals’ worth of each dish at once, you’ll be able to stock your freezer for weeks.

 Featuring some classic recipes and a sprinkling of new dishes you may not have tried before, this recipe collection has been put together to help you save money and eat deliciously at the same time.
 What’s not to love?

 Provided by: Nicole Derseweh, a cookbook author and celebrity vegan chef with culinary training at Le Cordon Bleu.